DIY Breastmilk Soap

 Another simple and effective way to use your breastmilk can be to use straight breast milk on the wash cloth when giving baby a bath.
 It is easy, no prep work involved.
 Just a little breast milk and water to rinse!

-Breastmilk Soap Storage: You can store as you would any soap—similar to a goat milk soap; however, I chose to store mine in the refrigerator until I needed one, and then once I used it I kept that one on the edge of the tub (this is also why I liked the mini soap molds, so you only had a small amount out at a time).
-We recommend refrigeration just out of an abundance of caution; however, the soap base hardens and encapsulates the milk so it should preserve it and not need to be refrigerated in between uses after it has hardened.
+Breastmilk Soap Storage: I chose to store mine in the refrigerator until I needed one, and then once I used it I kept that one on the edge of the tub (this is also why I liked the mini soap molds, so you only had a small amount out at a time) and made sure to toss whatever was left of it at the end of the week.
+We recommend refrigeration of freezing out of an abundance of caution.
 If you detect any foul smell or color change in your soap, do not use and discard it.
+Stop use if you notice any irritation to skin, and consult your pediatrician.

 Have you tried it?
 Send us your pics!